-- 1. Click Reboot. - 2.
-Click OK and then wait for the Switch to restart.
+- 1. Click Reboot.

+- Click OK and then wait for the Switch to restart.
 This process takes up to two minutes and does not affect the Switch's configuration.
+OR

+- Click Cancel to discard the changes.

 Troubleshooting

 This chapter offers some suggestions to solve problems you might encounter.
 The potential problems are divided into the following categories.